edinburghlivinglab/dds/pages/assignment_r1.md

 ## Data

 * What data did you collect for the Fast Hack?
 What methods did you use to collect it, and how are you dealing with data management?
 * What other datasets, if any, did you use?
-How did you access them, and what are their properties (e.g., format, geographical and temporal coverage, relevance).
+How did you access them, and what are their properties (e.g., format, geographical and temporal coverage, relevance)?

 # 3. Initial Interpretation